-Not necessarily.
-We specialize in independent eyewear, which means models are hand-made and oftentimes limited in production.
-Moreover, independent eyewear manufacturers do not allow ‘orders on approval.’
+It is not feasible to bring in and/or carry any style.
+Independent eyewear is hand-made and oftentimes limited in production.
+Moreover, independent eyewear manufacturers do not allow us to bring in a frame to be viewed.
 When a frame is ordered in, we are billed and own it immediately, and as such, we would require commitment from the patient.
-While independent eyewear is unique, beautiful, and legendary for quality, there are ordering constraints.
+While independent eyewear is unique, beautiful, and legendary for quality, there are inventory ordering constraints.
 Please trust that we curate our collections quite well!

 The cost of progressive lenses varies significantly due to hundreds of different ‘designs’ and ‘coatings’ on the lenses.
 Be sure to ask for the exact brand and design name of the lens you are purchasing, and request a certificate of authenticity with your name on it.
 At Eyes in the Glebe you can trust that our lens experts will always recommend the best lens suited for your needs.